-The item specifications documentation is intended to provide guidance on the structure and content of the test material developed for the Oklahoma State Testing Program (OSTP) for Grade 8 Science.
-The Grade 8 performance expectations of the Oklahoma Academic Standards for Science (OAS-S) will be assessed on the Grade 8 Science test using a cluster-based format: a set of three multiple-choice items linked with a common stimulus or a set of two multiple-choice items and a technology-enhanced item linked with a common stimulus.
+The item specifications documentation is intended to provide guidance on the structure and content of the test material developed for the Oklahoma School Testing Program (OSTP) for Grade 8 Science.
+The Grade 8 standards of the Oklahoma Academic Standards for Science (OAS-S) will be assessed on the Grade 8 Science test using a cluster-based format: a set of three multiple-choice items linked with a common stimulus or a set of two multiple-choice items and a technology-enhanced item linked with a common stimulus.

 Functionally, the item specifications documentation represents a bridge between the constructs in the OAS-S, the Oklahoma Science Framework, the test specifications, and the test blueprint for Grade 8 Science.
-The item specifications delineate core emphases, examples, and boundaries for item clusters written for each OAS-S performance expectation as well as expectations for the format and structure of the cluster stimuli and items.
-In this way, the item specifications help ensure that the item clusters appearing on the Grade 8 Science test consistently and accurately reflect the constructs in the OAS-S and validly measure students' proficiency in the performance expectations of the OAS-S.
+The item specifications delineate core emphases, examples, and boundaries for item clusters written for each OAS-S standard as well as expectations for the format and structure of the cluster stimuli and items.
+In this way, the item specifications help ensure that the item clusters appearing on the Grade 8 Science test consistently and accurately reflect the constructs in the OAS-S and validly measure students' proficiency.

-The information utilized for the specifications for each Grade 8 OAS-S performance expectation draws extensively from the OAS-S and from the Oklahoma Science Framework, thus providing a strong link between instruction and assessment.
-The information in the item specifications is also informed by the tenets in A Framework for K-12 Science Education1 and recognized best practices in assessment (Standards for Educational and Psychological Testing2, Code of Fair Testing Practices in Education3).
+The information utilized for the specifications for each Grade 8 OAS-S standard draws extensively from the OAS-S and from the Oklahoma Science Framework, thus providing a strong link between instruction and assessment.
+The information in the item specifications is also informed by the tenets in A Framework for K-12 Science Education and recognized best practices in assessment (Standards for Educational and Psychological Testing, Code of Fair Testing Practices in Education).

 The item specifications are intended to be used by multiple audiences: Oklahoma educators, Oklahoma State Department of Education staff, and testing vendors.
 The item specifications provide outlines and suggestions for the types of content and presentation that can be utilized in developing the item clusters for the Grade 8 Science test.
 As such, the item specifications provide all users with information to gauge the types of skills and understandings that students will be asked to demonstrate on the Grade 8 Science test.
-This information is useful to
+This information is useful to Oklahoma educators in planning instruction and conducting classroom formative and summative assessment.
+It is also useful to Oklahoma educators and State Department of Education staff in reviewing and approving item clusters for use on the Grade 8 Science test because it provides a clearly delineated description of the intent of each standard and what item clusters aligned to each standard should measure.

-1 National Research Council.
+National Research Council.
 (2011).
 A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas.
 Committee on a Conceptual Framework for New K-12 Science Education Standards.
 Board on Science Education, Division of Behavioral and Social Sciences and Education.
 Washington, DC: The National Academies Press.

-2 American Educational Research Association, American Psychological Association, and National Council on Measurement in Education (2014).
+American Educational Research Association, American Psychological Association, and National Council on Measurement in Education (2014).
 Standards for Educational and Psychological Testing.
 Washington, DC: American Educational Research Association.

-3 Code of Fair Testing Practices in Education (2004).
+Code of Fair Testing Practices in Education (2004).
 Washington, DC: Joint Committee on Testing Practices.